 - Doggie Life jacket – If your trip involves boating, be sure to pack your dog’s own life jacket.

 - Travel seatbelt – A harness attached to your car’s seatbelt is essential for doggie safety.
 If you are traveling by air, make sure you take one to use in the rental car.
-If you are taking a road trip, consider a special seat for your dog that allows him to lookout.
+If you are taking a road trip, consider a special seat for your dog that allows him to see out of the window.
 The Lookout Car Seat is great for small dogs and works well with a VestHarness.

 - Dog Toothbrush/toothpaste – Even on vacation, your dog’s teeth should be brushed daily.